2sic/2sxc-ui/projects/sxc-angular/readme.md

 <img src="assets/logo-dark.png" width="300px" align="right">

-## Dnn-Sxc-Angular
+## Sxc-Angular

 This is a library to help create awesome Angular solutions in DNN.

-You can find it on NPM in [@2sic.com/dnn-sxc-angular](https://www.npmjs.com/package/@2sic.com/dnn-sxc-angular).
+You can find it on NPM in [@2sic.com/sxc-angular](https://www.npmjs.com/package/@2sic.com/sxc-angular).

 The current release works for Angular 6-11.

 ## Instructions for Using

-Check out the [NPM page](https://www.npmjs.com/package/@2sic.com/dnn-sxc-angular) containing the instructions.
+Check out the [NPM page](https://www.npmjs.com/package/@2sic.com/sxc-angular) containing the instructions.

 ## Instructions for Developers of this package